aosanya/flightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a Blockchain Nanodegree Project.

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+The dapp is a React-Redux app.

 To install, download or clone the repo, then: